I'm a hazardous cook and work well when caffeinated. A bowl of pho and a boba milk tea can cure any of my ailments (at least I think!).

 More info about Christa and the Fliegenkopf Werkstatt:

 The house has been an epitome for the past few years.
-My husband and I are currently in the process of building our home from the ground up.
-It started as a tired 1930s bungalow and now it's shaping up to be a unique, parametric home.
-We've moved half a dozen times during this build and now know plenty about construction and where to source all kinds of materials.
+My husband and I are proud to have built our home from the ground up.
+It started as a tired 1930s bungalow and now has transformed into a one-of-a-kind parametric piece of architecture.
+We've moved half a dozen times during this build, now know plenty about construction and where to source all kinds of materials.
 Building a house is not for the faint of heart but it reaps reward and fulfillment larger than the moon.

 I have a Vandercook 4T, a Vandercook SP-15 and a Challenge 15 that is not yet up and printing.
 It's our most recent press that we're still cleaning up.
 On these 50+ year old presses, each sheet of paper is handfed one by one.
 It takes a little longer but I enjoy the involvement that each print requires.